-The first prerequisite for risk identification is the determination of enterprise assets that could be affected by risk (part A in Figure 8).
-Assets are not limited to technology; they include any resource that helps to achieve mission objectives (e.g., people, facilities, critical data, intellectual property, and services).
-For assets that record or store or process data, the relevant data types (e.g., contractual, business sensitive, student records, intellectual property, privacy-related) have a significant bearing on the valuation of an asset and subsequent risk analysis.

-Enterprises may benefit from applying a comprehensive method to inventory and monitor enterprise assets, such as the use of a configuration management database (CMDB) or an information technology asset management (ITAM) system.
-These management tools help to record and track the extent to which various assets contribute to the enterprise's mission.
-They can also help track enterprise resources throughout their own life cycle.
-For example, as the use of mobile devices (including personal devices) expands, there are commercial products that can help maintain inventory to support ongoing risk identification, analysis, and monitoring.
+- resource that helps to achieve mission objectives (e.g., people, facilities, critical data, - 694 intellectual property, and services).
+For assets that record or store or process data, the relevant - data types (e.g., contractual, business sensitive, student records, intellectual property, privacy- - related) have a significant bearing on the valuation of an asset and subsequent risk analysis. - 697 Enterprises may benefit from applying a comprehensive method to inventory and monitor - 698 enterprise assets, such as the use of a configuration management database (CMDB) or an - 699 information technology asset management (ITAM) system.
+These management tools help to - record and track the extent to which various assets contribute to the enterprise's mission.
+They - 701 can also help track enterprise resources throughout their own life cycle.
+For example, as the use - of mobile devices (including personal devices) expands, there are commercial products that can - help maintain inventory to support ongoing risk identification, analysis, and monitoring.

-2.2.1.1 Business Impact Analysis
+2.2.1.1.
+Business Impact Analysis

-Risk managers can benefit by using a business impact analysis (BIA) (sometimes called a business impact assessment) process to consistently evaluate, record, and monitor the criticality and sensitivity of enterprise assets.
-The BIA categorization can, in turn, inform the establishment of risk tolerance levels.
+- 705 Risk managers can benefit by using a business impact analysis (BIA) (sometimes called a - business impact assessment) process to consistently identify, evaluate, record, and monitor the - 707 criticality and sensitivity of enterprise assets.
+The BIA categorization can, in turn, inform the - 708 establishment of risk tolerance levels.
+At a system level, assets identified in the BIA activities - 709 can inform the CSRM process.
+IR 8286D provides more detail on the BIA and its integration with - 710 CSRM and ERM.

-A BIA can help document many aspects of the value of an asset that may extend well beyond replacement costs.
-For example, while one can calculate the direct cost of research and development underlying a new product offering, the long-term losses of the potential theft of that intellectual property could have more far-reaching impacts, including future revenue, share prices, enterprise reputation, and competitive advantage.
-That is among the reasons why it is beneficial to gain the guidance of senior leadership regarding the determination of assets that are critical or sensitive.
-The relative importance of each enterprise asset will be a necessary input for considering the impact portion of the Risk Description (part D) in the cybersecurity risk register.
-Considerations include:

-- Would loss or theft of the resource compromise customer or enterprise private information? - Would disclosure of an asset's information trigger legal or regulatory fines or actions? - Would a lack of availability of the asset interrupt the enterprise's ability to fulfill its mission or result in costly downtime? - Would the lack of confidentiality, integrity, or availability of the asset undermine public or consumer confidence or trust in the enterprise? - Do internal or external critical resources depend on this asset to operate? - For government systems, would loss or theft of the resource or information cause grave damage to national security?
+- 711 A BIA can help document many aspects of the value of an asset that may extend well beyond - 712 replacement costs.
+For example, while one can calculate the direct cost of research and - 713 development underlying a new product offering, the long-term losses of the potential theft of - 714 that intellectual property could have more far-reaching impacts, including future revenue, - share prices, enterprise reputation, and competitive advantage.
+That is among the reasons why - 716 it is beneficial to gain the guidance of senior leadership regarding the determination of assets - 717 that are critical or sensitive.
+The relative importance of each enterprise asset will be a necessary - 718 input for considering the impact portion of the Risk Description (part D of Fig. 8) in the - 719 cybersecurity risk register.
+Considerations include: - Would loss or theft of the resource compromise customer or enterprise private information? - Would disclosure of an asset's information trigger legal or regulatory fines or actions? - Would a lack of availability of the asset interrupt the enterprise's ability to fulfill its mission or result in costly downtime? - Would the lack of confidentiality, integrity, or availability of the asset undermine public or consumer confidence or trust in the enterprise? - Do internal or external critical resources depend on this asset to operate? - For government systems, would loss or theft of the resource or information cause grave damage to national security?

-As the organization reviews the results of previous system level categorization decisions and monitors risk assessment findings, practitioners can use that information to review system prioritization as an input into the BIA.
+- 730 As the organization reviews the results of previous system level categorization decisions and - 731 monitors risk assessment findings, practitioners can use that information to review system - 732 prioritization as an input into the BIA.

-2.2.1.2 Determination of High-Value Assets
+2.2.1.2.
+Determination of High-Value Assets